n0rt0nthec4t/Nest_accfactory/README.md

 </span>

-This is a HAP-NodeJS accessory I have developed to allow Nest devices to be used with HomeKit.
+This is a HAP-NodeJS accessory I have developed to allow Nest devices to be used with HomeKit including HomeKit Secure Video supported on doorbells and camera devices

-HomeKit Secure Video is supported on doorbells and camera devices [^note]
+**HomeKit Secure Video Support is disabled by default and needs to be explicitly enabled by the user**

 ## Supported Devices